Note: Since this recording, Elite Medical Scribes has become part of Scribe America.

 Working with Elite Medical Scribes:

-Works closely with college advisers
+They work closely with college advisers.

 What is a scribe?

-- Keeping track of labs and radiology
+- A scribe keeps track of labs and radiology records.

 What makes a good scribe?